hidetatz/hidetatz.github.io/data/articles/how-to-get-along-with-slo-error-budget.md

 * Latency of an API measured by Datadog agent on server node.
 * Latency of an API measured by Datadog synthetic monitoring.

 To define SLI specification/implementation, first we need to understand there should be multiple measure ways of the specification.
 Let's have a question like this: what's the **latency**?
 Should it be on server-side?
 On Internet-service-provider?
 On real user?
 Defining SLI implementation will help to answer the question.
 There are no answers which measurement is "correct".
-It should be depending on what matters to your users.
+It should depend on what matters to your users.

 ### Decide how to measure SLIs and measure them

 After deciding SLI specification/implementation, now we want to talk about __how to implement SLI implementation__.
 If your team or company has already introduced any monitoring tool such as New Relic, Nagios, Datadog, Zabbix, etc, it's a good idea to use them for implementing SLI.
 For example, Datadog[7] has features for SLI/SLO measurement.
 It's of course OK to create a system to measure your SLI by yourself, but basically it's not recommended.
 If you prepare something, you need another monitoring - **the your original monitoring system must be monitored** .
 If you can use managed monitoring system, it will be better.